derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 #### Calling service methods

 Now let's look at how we call our service methods.
-Note that in gRPC-Go, RPCs operate in a blocking/synchronous mode, which means that the RPC call waits for the server to respond, and will either return a response or an error.
+Note that in HRPC-Go, RPCs operate in a blocking/synchronous mode, which means that the RPC call waits for the server to respond, and will either return a response or an error.